Create a Message

 nullif you did not provide it in the originalsearch_result.

-The search result title, corresponding tosearch_result.title;
+titlestring | null*The search result title, corresponding to

-If no title is available, it isnull.search_result_indexnumber
+If no title is available, it isnull.search_result_indexnumber*The 0-based index of the

-The 0-based index of thetype: "search_result"block being cited within the currentmessage.content.
+type: "search_result"block being cited within the currentmessage.content.

-Whether you place these results in a user message or they are returned by a tool, they are numbered by appearance order.start_block_indexnumber
+Whether you place these results in a user message or they are returned by a tool, they are numbered by appearance order.start_block_indexnumber*The 0-based starting block index of the cited content within that

-The ending block index within thatcontentarray.- If it equals
+search_result’scontentarray.end_block_indexnumber*The ending block index within that

 start_block_index, it typically means a single content block is cited. - Otherwise, it indicates a citation range spanning multiple blocks.